Biprash/Drag-and-Drop-Component/README.md

 Follow the [link](https://github.com/Biprash/Drag-and-Drop-Component-JS/tree/javascript) and download or clone the repository for Pure JS drag and drop.

 ###Drag and Drop Component in React
-Follow the [link](https://github.com/Biprash/Drag-and-Drop-Component-JS/tree/react) and download or clone the repository for Pure JS drag and drop.
+Follow the [link](https://github.com/Biprash/Drag-and-Drop-Component-JS/tree/react) and download or clone the repository for React.js drag and drop.